manuel-serrano/bigloo/doc/c.md

 (those introduced by &lt;MCImportMacro&gt;.
 From the BIgloo point of view, this is the only difference between regular C functions and C macros.

+In macro import clauses, the symbol `...` is used to refer variadic functions and macros.
+Bigloo restricts the optional arguments to be all of the same type.

 Here is an example a Bigloo module that import the C `printf` and `putchar` functions and call them with Bigloo values.
 As `printf`